 A cache of 504 ‘deliberately concealed garments and objects’ was found in a Sittingbourne building a few doors down from No. 34.
 The textiles and objects were revealed in the floorboards, chimneys, bedroom walls and door frames as the building was demolished.

-Caches in buildings were very common, once the life of a garment had come to an end it would take on a protective and magical property, the more personal the object the more potential it had.
+Caches in buildings were very common, when the life of a garment came to an end it would take on a protective and magical property, the more personal the object the more potential it had.
 The concealment of objects still goes on today but people are reluctant to talk about it.

-As part of her exhibition The Cache Dressmaker was resident on the stairwell making tiny garments to conceal for good fortune in the fabric of the building of No. 34.
+During the exhibition the Cache Dressmaker was resident on the stairwell of No. 34, making tiny garments to conceal for good fortune in the fabric of the building.
+See Cache Dressmaker at No.34.

 Accompanying publication ‘The Stairwell Gallery’.